How to Make Pony Bead Suncatchers

 Heat your stained glass sun catchers carefully

-4. The melting time will vary depending on the size of the stained glass and the temperature.
+5. The melting time of your beads will vary depending on the size of the stained glass and the temperature you heat them at.

-Note: The fumes from melting plastic are not good to breathe, which is why we do the melting on the BBQ outside or with really good ventilation.
+Note: The fumes from melting plastic are not good to breathe, which is why you can do the melting on the BBQ outside or with really good ventilation.

 I removed the melted pony beads from the oven and put them on the path outdoors away from everyone to cool.

-6. Let them cool completely, the bead shapes started making a popping cracking sound almost immediately, which was just the plastic condensing back into its solid shape and coming away from the metal tins.
+7. Let them cool completely.
+The bead shapes started making a popping cracking sound almost immediately, which was just the plastic condensing back into its solid shape and coming away from the metal tins.

 Who Knew These Could Be Made From Simple Pony Beads!

-7. Hold up the sun catcher to the light and admire!
+8. Hold your suncatcher up to the light and admire!

-If you enjoyed this summer project why not try some others from 101 Fantastic Ideas For Summer Fun With Your Kids
+If you enjoyed this garden project why not try some others from poats like,